element-hq/element-android/docs/database_migration_test.md

 see `CryptoSanityMigrationTest` or `RealmSessionStoreMigration43Test` for sample tests.

 There are already some databases in the assets folder.
-The existing test will properly detect schema changes, and fail with such errors:
+The existing test will properly detect schema changes, and fail with such errors if a migration is missing:

 ```
 io.realm.exceptions.RealmMigrationNeededException: Migration is required due to the following errors: